 They're made from a 90/10 Polyester & Nylon/Lycra blend with a shaped, ventilated pad for comfort.

 These get overwhelmingly positive reviews on Amazon and our own experience of Tenn Outdoors shorts has been good too.
-For a mere 13 quid you can't go wrong.
-For an extra couple of quid you can have them with a splash of colour if plain black is just too dull.
+For a mere 15 quid you can't go wrong.

 You get eight-panel construction, a padded liner, curved 'anatomical' shaping, high-density Nylon/Lycra fabric and leg grippers.